need4swede/sprout-track/src/components/ui/date-time-picker/README.md

 - Uses standard React patterns that can be adapted to React Native
 - Implements touch interactions that work on both mobile and desktop
-- Uses relative sizing that can be adapted to different screen sizes
+- Uses fixed sizing that can be adapted to different screen sizes
 - Handles time in a platform-agnostic way

 When converting to React Native, the Calendar and TimeEntry components would need to be implemented using React Native's components and gesture system, but the overall structure and logic would remain similar.